RoaringBitmap/RoaringBitmap/README.md

 using versions prior to 0.4.x as they upgrade to version 0.4.x or better.
 These users need to refresh their serialized bitmaps.

+2. How big can a Roaring bitmap get?

+Given N integers in [0,x), then the serialized size in bytes of a Roaring bitmap should never exceed this bound:

+`` 4 + 8 * ((long)x+65535)/65536 + 2 * N ``

+That is, given a fixed overhead for the universe size (x), Roaring bitmaps never use more than 2 bytes per integer.

 Benchmark
 -----------